MohamedEldairouty/TouriSpend/README.md

 ## 📌 Introduction

 **TouriSpend** aims to predict how much a tourist will spend when visiting Tanzania, based on personal, behavioral, and trip-related features.
-Our model leverages gradient boosting (CatBoost) and well-structured preprocessing to achieve robust performance.
+Our model leverages gradient boosting (CatBoost) and thorough preprocessing to achieve competitive results.

 ---